 All workplace security behaviors have either a positive or negative outcome.
 Positive security behaviors help safeguard assets; negative behaviors put them at risk.

-How Can You Get Workers to Follow Your Company Security Policy?
+Get Associates to Follow Your Company Security Policy

 Clarity helps.
 A company security policy should plainly define acceptable and unacceptable behavior.
 Doing so helps to improve compliance and removes ethical dilemmas that lead to worker stress and negative behavior.